Sitecore/jss/docs/data/routes/docs/nextjs/internationalization/using-i18n/en.md

 export default MultilingualComponent;
 ```

-In order to do transition between locales you can use `Link` or `useRouter`, read more about it [here](https://nextjs.org/docs/advanced-features/i18n-routing#transition-between-locales).
+To transition between locales, you can use `Link` or `useRouter`.
+Read more about it [here](https://nextjs.org/docs/advanced-features/i18n-routing#transition-between-locales).

-You can look at our example component [Styleguide-Multilingual](https://github.com/Sitecore/jss/blob/master/samples/nextjs/src/components/styleguide/Styleguide-Multilingual.tsx) which shows `next-localization` in use.
+Look at the component [Styleguide-Multilingual](https://github.com/Sitecore/jss/blob/master/samples/nextjs/src/components/styleguide/Styleguide-Multilingual.tsx) for an example of using `next-localization`.